microsoft/vscode-docs/docs/languages/markdown.md

 ## Markdown Preview

-Open any Markdown file and press `kb(workbench.action.markdown.togglePreview)` in the editor to toggle between the code and a preview of the Markdown file.
+Open any Markdown file and press `kb(workbench.action.markdown.togglePreview)` or `kb(workbench.action.markdown.openPreviewSideBySide)` in the editor to toggle between the code and a preview of the Markdown file.
 You can view the preview side-by-side with the file you are editing and see changes reflected in real-time as you edit.

 Here is an example with a very simple file.